zkud/toolbox/README.md

 # zkud's toolbox

-This monorepo contains a collection of CLI tools for development, each tool is **fully dockerized, but still feels local**.
+This monorepo contains a collection of CLI tools for development, each tool is **fully dockerized, but still feels like local**.

 ## Installation

-Currently Windows is **not** supported, as I don't use it for development at all.
+If you'd like to reuse the repo, please note currently Windows is **NOT** supported.
+And it won't be in forseeable future as I don't use it for development at all.

 Dependencies: